7 Best Ear Thermometers of 2026

 Pros

-• 30-reading memory is the best on-device storage in the budget tier — equal to the ADC Adtemp at a fraction of the price
+• 30-reading memory is the deepest on-device storage of any model reviewed — three times the Braun ThermoScan 7's capacity at a fraction of the price

 • 24 probe covers included in the box — more than any other model reviewed, providing meaningful supply before the first replacement purchase